 Research Interests: Marxian theory, political economy, Latin America.

-Maura A. Ryan, Associate Professor of Theology; John Cardinal O'Hara, C.S.C.
-Associate Professor of Christian Ethics; Associate Provost and Vice President for Faculty Affairs
+Maura A. Ryan, John Cardinal O'Hara, C.S.C., Associate Professor of Christian Ethics; Vice President and Associate Provost for Faculty Affairs

 Research Interests: Bioethics and health policy, feminist ethics, and fundamental moral theology.